-The Other of the Same is an installation that explores the vital entanglement and material kinship that exists between skeletons, limestone and marble; three elements formed by calcium carbonate.
+The Other of the Same is an installation that explores the vital entanglement and material kinship that exists between skeletons, limestone and marble; three elements made of calcium carbonate.

-Limestone forms through the precipitation of CaCO3 in shallow ocean waters and through the massive accumulation of shells, corals, bones and other skeletons.
+Limestone forms through the precipitation of shells, corals and other skeletons in shallow ocean waters.
 After mineralizing, limestone can be subjected to strong circumstances of pressure and temperature; transforming into marble.
 This process gives shape to three materialities that at first sight look different, despite of being the same element in diferent stages of the geological cycle.

 Rocks, fossils, carved fragments of marble and limestone, marine skeletons, tufa.